LmanTW/themify.nvim/README.md

 ```

 ## 🛠 Configuration
-The configuration is really easy and stright forward, just call the setup function and add the colorschemes you want to install / manage:
+The configuration for Themify is really easy and stright forward, just call the setup function or use the "config" options in your package manager, and add the colorschemes you want to install / manage:

 ```lua
 require("themery").setup({